Cynthia Harris: Life and career

 Harris appeared in such television series and TV movies, such as Archie Bunker's Place and All My Children.
 In Edward and Mrs. Simpson, she was cast as the Duchess of Windsor, which earned her a BAFTA Award nomination in 1979.
 For five seasons, she played "comic yenta mom" Sylvia Buchman on the sitcom Mad About You, a role she reprised in the show's 2019 limited series revival.
 For almost two decades, she played "Mrs. B." in television advertisements for the now-defunct department store chain Bradlees.

 She made her Broadway debut as an understudy for the drama Natural Affection in 1963.
 In 1971, she appeared on Broadway in the Stephen Sondheim-George Furth musical, Company.
 In 1978, she received a BAFTA nomination for her performance as Wallis Simpson in Edward & Mrs. Simpson (1978).

 Harris was one of the co-artistic directors for the Off-Broadway company The Actors Company Theatre, which she co-founded in 1993.
-She appeared in numerous plays with the company, including Hoe, Bedroom Farce and Lost in Yonkers, portraying nearly four dozen characters over the course of her tenure with the group.
+She appeared in numerous plays with the company, including Home, Bedroom Farce and Lost in Yonkers, portraying nearly four dozen characters over the course of her tenure with the group.
 In 2013, Harris appeared as Adriana in the Primary Stages production of The Tribute Artist.

 Death

 Harris died in New York City on October 3, 2021, at the age of 87.
-She was survived by her partner, Nathan Silverstein, as well as her brother, Dr. Matthew Harris, and extended family.
+She was survived by her partner, Nathan Silverstein, as well as her brother and extended family.
 She had suffered from Type 1 diabetes for much of her life.